calhacks/courthouse/DEVELOPMENT.md

 ## Setup

-As with Gavel, the easiest way to get started hacking on Hammer is to use [Vagrant][vagrant] and run everything inside a virtual machine.
+As with Gavel, the easiest way to get started hacking on Courthouse is to use [Vagrant][vagrant] and run everything inside a virtual machine.

 Please contact `sampoder@calhacks.io` for additional help.